When Language Barriers Complicate Caregiving

 More than 900,000 people live with Parkinson's disease in the U.S., and that number is projected to increase to 1.2 million by 2030.
 Parkinson's, a progressive condition affecting the central nervous system, is especially prevalent among Hispanic and white people.

 Adriana Gonzalez, a clinical social worker at the Parkinson and Other Movement Disorders center at UC San Diego, created ¡Juntos Unidos! upon realizing there were no Parkinson's support groups for Spanish speakers.
-Gonzalez and Rios work together at the Parkinson's Foundation.
+Gonzalez and Rios work together at the University of California San Diego, which is part of the Parkinson's Foundation Center of Excellence network.

 ¡Juntos Unidos! is led by a group of peers that disseminates Parkinson's information and education to local communities.
 Members also help organize doctors' appointments and personal care.
 Gonzalez said simply distributing information is not enough for patients.